TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/CozyHosting.md

 <br />

-Proceed to list the website and it redirects to cozyhosting.htb, so we add this domain to our /etc/hosts:
+Proceed to list the `website` and it redirects to `cozyhosting.htb`, so we add this domain to our `/etc/hosts`:

 <br />